How to Make a Custom Bar Cart in an Hour, for Less Than a Bar Tab

 Step 3: Secure flanges on top of the middle board

-Once the 12" pipes are all screwed in and flanges attached, you'll want to flip the cart right side up and secure flanges to the top of the middle shelf.
-(Remember!
-Make sure the holes don't align with the ones you just drilled in on the bottom.)
+Once the 18" pipes are all screwed in and flanges attached, you'll want to flip the cart right side up and secure flanges to the top of the middle shelf.
+Remember to make sure the holes don't align with the ones you just drilled in on the bottom.
 Once you're confident you won't screw up your screwing, drill baby, drill.

 Step 5: Make sure your cart looks something like this